s-mrb/Probable_Prime/README.md

 ## Comparison with Sandiego University Implementation

-for base = exponent = n = x ; where x is 864 digit long and repetitions of 123456789
+Let `base = exponent = n = x`
+where x is 864 digit long and just repetitions of 123456789

 ```js
 x =